 Adrenergic Medications

-These types of medications are specifically used in the treatment of individuals displaying symptoms of elevated heart rate and high blood pressure during detox.
+These types of medications are used explicitly in the treatment of individuals displaying symptoms of elevated heart rate and high blood pressure during detox.
 They are commonly used alongside benzodiazepines.
 Clonidine and propranolol are common forms of this medication used for detox.

 Methadone